-- 25.1 Subject to the Superannuation Laws and without limiting the powers of the Trustee under Rule 25.1 of the Fund, the following Superannuation Benefits or other benefits may be paid by the Trustee at the Member's Request, the Trustee's discretion and if authorised under Rule 25.1 as a Special Rule of the Fund: - a) Where the Member has met a condition of release with a nil cashing restriction, they may take a Superannuation Lump Sum or commence one or more Superannuation Income Streams at any time;
+- 25.1 Subject to the Superannuation Laws and without limiting the powers of the Trustee under Rule 25.1 of the Fund, the following Superannuation Benefits or other benefits may be paid by the Trustee at the Member's Request, the Trustee's discretion and if authorised under Rule 25.1 as a Special Rule of the Fund: - Where the Member has met a condition of release with a nil cashing restriction, they may take a Superannuation Lump Sum or commence one or more Superannuation Income Streams at any time;

-- where the Member has met a condition of release, but still has a cashing restriction, they may commence one or more Transition to Retirement Income Streams at any time; - c) Subject to the Fund maintaining its complying status, Where the member has commenced a Transition to Retirement Income Stream and subsequently meets a nil cashing restriction, they may request the Trustee to: - shift the Transition to Retirement Income Stream into Retirement Phase in accordance with the Superannuation Laws and continue to pay the Transition to Retirement Income Stream in accordance with the original terms and conditions of the Superannuation Income Stream; or - ii) convert such income stream to an Account Based Pension as a replacement superannuation income stream and upon the Trustee so agreeing, there shall be a deemed commutation and rollback of the Transition to Retirement Income Stream to a new and separate replacement superannuation income stream as an ordinary Account Based Pension in Retirement Phase made in compliance with the Superannuation laws. - where the Member, in the Trustee's opinion, is Temporarily Incapacitated, they may commence a Temporary Incapacity Superannuation Income Stream until such time as the Member is no longer Temporarily Incapacitated; - e) where the Member meets the conditions of Severe Financial Hardship the Trustee may pay a Superannuation Lump Sum to the Member as authorised under the Superannuation Laws; - where, as authorised by the Regulator or any other government entity responsible for deciding the payment of Superannuation Benefits on the basis of Compassionate Ground, the Trustee may pay a Superannuation Lump Sum to a Member on Compassionate Grounds; - g) where the Member has commenced an Income Stream Superannuation Interest, subject to the terms and conditions of the Income Stream Superannuation Interest, any Rule of the Fund or the Superannuation Laws, such Income Stream Superannuation Interest may be commuted to a Lump Sum in whole or in part at any time; - h) any other Superannuation Lump Sum, Superannuation Income Stream or other payment authorised under the Superannuation Laws or by the Regulator. - 25.2 Special Rules for Income Streams - a) Where the Trustee commences a Superannuation Income Stream for a Member, Dependant of a Member, the Member's Legal Personal Representative or a deceased Member's Estate, the terms and conditions of the Member's Income Stream, including whether it is Auto-reversionary and to whom shall automatically be determined as a Special Rule of the Fund. - b) The Special Rules for Income Streams includes the ability of a Member whilst in receipt of a Superannuation Income Stream to request the Trustee to vary the terms and conditions of the Superannuation Income Stream at any time after the commencement to add or remove a reversionary beneficiary to the subject Member Income Stream.
+- b) where the Member has met a condition of release, but still has a cashing restriction, they may commence one or more Transition to Retirement Income Streams at any time; - c) Subject to the Fund maintaining its complying status, Where the member has commenced a Transition to Retirement Income Stream and subsequently meets a nil cashing restriction, they may request the Trustee to convert such income stream to an Account Based Pension as a replacement superannuation income stream and upon the Trustee so agreeing there shall be a deemed commutation and rollback of the Transition to Retirement Income Stream to a new and separate replacement superannuation income stream as an ordinary Account Based Pension in Retirement Phase made in compliance with the Superannuation laws. - d) where the Member, in the Trustee's opinion, is Temporarily Incapacitated, they may commence a Temporary Incapacity Superannuation Income Stream until such time as the Member is no longer Temporarily Incapacitated; - where the Member meets the conditions of Severe Financial Hardship the Trustee may pay a Superannuation Lump Sum to the Member as authorised under the Superannuation Laws; - f) where, as authorised by the Regulator or any other government entity responsible for deciding the payment of Superannuation Benefits on the basis of Compassionate Ground, the Trustee may pay a Superannuation Lump Sum to a Member on Compassionate Grounds; - g) where the Member has commenced an Income Stream Superannuation Interest, subject to the terms and conditions of the Income Stream Superannuation Interest, any Rule of the Fund or the Superannuation Laws, such Income Stream Superannuation Interest may be commuted to a Lump Sum in whole or in part at any time; - h) any other Superannuation Lump Sum, Superannuation Income Stream or other payment authorised under the Superannuation Laws or by the Regulator.

+25.2 Special Rules for Income Streams

-- c) If a Member exercises their rights in accordance with the preceding Rule 25.2(b), the Trustee shall prepare and require the Member to execute the necessary documents to reflect the addition or removal of a reversionary beneficiary to the Member's Superannuation Income Stream accordingly. - 25.3 Release Authorities and Payment Notices issued by the Regulator
+- a) Where the Trustee commences a Superannuation Income Stream for a Member, Dependant of a Member, the Member's Legal Personal Representative or a deceased Member's Estate, the terms and conditions of the Member's Income Stream, including whether it is Auto-reversionary and to whom shall automatically be determined as a Special Rule of the Fund. - b) The Special Rules for Income Streams includes the ability of a Member whilst in receipt of a Superannuation Income Stream to request the Trustee to vary the terms and conditions of the Superannuation Income Stream at any time after the commencement to add or remove a reversionary beneficiary to the subject Member Income Stream. - c) If a Member exercises their rights in accordance with the preceding Rule 25.2(b), the Trustee shall prepare and require the Member to execute the necessary documents to reflect the addition or removal of a reversionary beneficiary to the Member's Superannuation Income Stream accordingly.

+25.3 Release Authorities and Payment Notices issued by the Regulator